DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

     <strong>All the form together (default):</strong> When enabled, the entire form is evaluated by the selected AI LLM model, which generates a score based on the overall responses within the sales qualification framework and assesses the likelihood of successfully closing the deal.
 Please note that results may vary depending on the chosen model and the specific evaluation, and may sometimes be subject to interpretation or appear optimistic in nature.
   </li>
   <li>
-    <strong>By section:</strong> With this option, each section of the form (e.g., Metrics, Economic Buyer, etc.) is scored as either bad (0), medium (0.5), or good (1).
+    <strong>Individual by sections:</strong> With this option, each section of the form (e.g., Metrics, Economic Buyer, etc.) is scored as either bad (0), medium (0.5), or good (1).
 The individual section scores are then summed, divided by the total number of sections, and multiplied by 100 to produce a final score between 0 and 100.
 This method provides more predictable and consistent results, though it may also lead to more repetitive scoring patterns.
   </li>
 </ul>